Expectations are important.

 That being said,

-1 For better or worse, view creative collaboration as an opportunity to challenge the status quo.
+1 See creative collaboration as an opportunity to challenge the status quo.
 However, think carefully about where you want to start.

 2 The design process should always allow for continuous experimentation.
-A process that does not allow for validation of a premise unnecessarily relies on design.
+A process that doesn’t allow for validation of a premise relies unnecessarily on design.

 3 There is a difference between purpose and practice.
 There is no design without a purpose.
 Practice without a clear purpose is called decoration.

-4 There is no excuse for bad design.
+4 There is no excuse for poor design.